 Our goal in this work is to demonstrate a smart camera system that provides feature parity with commercial systems while placing no trust in a cloud provider or other third party.
-As such, we work under a threat model wherein edge devices (i.e., the smart camera and end-user devices) are trusted, but the cloud storage provider, network, and any other third-party service are untrusted (see Figure 1 for an overview of CaCTUs).
+As such, we work under a threat model wherein edge devices (i.e., the smart camera and end-user devices) are trusted, but the cloud storage provider, network, and any other third-party service are untrusted (see Figure 1 for an overview of CaCTUs's threat model).

-We only trust the devices owned by the users (cameras, smartphones, laptops, or tablets) to securely handle the encryption and decryption keys used in the system, and we trust the device manufacturer to provide us with a camera device that correctly executes its functionality.
-This additionally implies that supply-chain exploits against the camera manufacturer are out of scope.
-We trust the other applications running on the users' devices (or that the operating system sufficiently isolates these applications) and we assume that the cryptographic algorithms used provide the advertised guarantees (e.g., Diffie-Hellman assumption [14] and RSA public-key cryptosystem [45]).
+We only trust the devices owned by the users (cameras, smartphones, laptops, or tablets) to securely handle the 183 encryption and decryption keys used in the system, and we trust the device manufacturer to provide us with a camera 184 185 device that correctly executes its functionality.
+This additionally implies that supply-chain exploits against the camera 186 manufacturer are out of scope.
+We trust the other applications running on the users' devices (or that the operating 187 system sufficiently isolates these applications) and we assume that the cryptographic algorithms used provide the 188 advertised guarantees (e.g., Diffie-Hellman assumption [16] and RSA public-key cryptosystem [52]).
+189